Web Conversion Optimization (WCO) Guide For Marketing Operations

 Or even the analytics team?
 They want insight on customer behaviour to inform the business

-And here lies the problem.
-There is no single owner for web conversion.
-Nor should there be.
-The point of conversion is so critical to so many stakeholders.
-Yet, it is a hygiene factor.
-It needs to just work and in terms of priority, it isn’t sexy so getting buy-in is challenging.
+And here lies the problem: there is no single owner for web conversion, nor shoul there be.
+The point of conversion is critical to many stakeholders, yet, it is often treated as a hygiene factor - something that's expected to simply work without much attention.
+In terms of priority, it isn’t exactly sexy, so getting buy-in is challenging too.

 The Web Conversion